jhchein/Promptflow-to-Semantic-Kernel/workshop.md

   - **1. The Test Data (`wiki.jsonl`)**

     - Open [`src/wikipedia/evaluation/wiki.jsonl`](c:\code\customer\Lufthansa\DigitalHangar\src\wikipedia\evaluation\wiki.jsonl).
-    - This file contains our "golden dataset"—a set of questions and the ideal, `ground_truth_answer` for each.
+    - This file contains our "golden dataset" - a set of questions and the `ground_truth_answer` for each.
 This is what we'll measure our system against.

   - **2. The Evaluation Script (`evaluate.py`)**